 May 18, 2023

 The first PhD defense in any lab is a momentous experience.
-Yael Grossman’s defense in the DOOR lab in 2017 is so much more than that.
+Yael Grossman’s defense in the DOOR lab in 2017 was so much more than that.
 It is a story of perseverance and resilience, a story of a mentee and mentor beating the odds, and a story of love–the love of science–conquering all.

 Lab Principal Investigator Dani Dumitriu, MD, PhD, built what eventually became the DOOR (Developmental Origins of Resilience) lab from scratch with limited resources, but couldn’t have done it without Yael.
 In 2011, Dani noticed Yael’s potential, and approached her about joining before the lab was off the ground.
 “Yael thought that the research we were doing was exciting,” she recalls.
 “The science was going to drive her even though she had no real guarantee at that point.”